 If you are already a Salesforce developer or ISV, you likely have existing source in a managed package in your packaging org or some application source in your sandbox or production org.
-Before you begin using Salesforce DX, retrieve the existing source and convert it to the Salesforce DX project format.
+Before you begin using Salesforce DX, retrieve the existing source and convert it to the source format.

-Tip: If your current repo follows the directory structure that is created from a Metadata API retrieve, you can skip to converting the Metadata API source after you create a Salesforce DX project.
+Tip: If your current repo follows the directory structure that is created from a Metadata API retrieve, you can skip to converting the metadata format after you create a Salesforce DX project.

-1. Create a Salesforce DX project.

-2. Create a directory for the metadata retrieve.
+- 1. Create a Salesforce DX project. - 2.
+Create a directory for the metadata retrieve.
 You can create this directory anywhere.